-This article outlines some of the top concepts of photographing birds in flight that you’ll need to be successful.
+This article outlines the concepts of Photographing birds in flight.

 The sun & wind location.

 One of the things you will need to know is the sun’s location because getting good light plays one of the essential parts of photographing birds in flight successfully.
 I have learned over the years the best time is to go out during the golden hour, which occurs during the time just before sunset, and just after sunrise, that’s when you’ll find the sun is lower in the sky closer to the horizon.
 Photographing at this time helps to reduce the contrast, and the scene has a better color of light.
 The sunlight will appear reddish, also in addition to that, the lowering angle of the sun creates long shadows, which can add to an image.
 Knowing where the sun’s going to be is essential, but you don’t always have to have it at your back.
 You can have it in front of you and get some incredible silhouette shots of birds.